Conflict of Interest

 - Any bias reasonably expected is outweighed by the interests of scientific progress, technology transfer or the public health and welfare, and the conflict is not prohibited by statute or regulation.

 640. Conflict Management.
-If a Conflict of Interest exists and is not waivable, Office of Legal Counsel, in consultation with the Responsible Vice President, or the President under § 550, the employee, and any others deemed helpful in assessing the situation, will develop a written conflict management plan to manage, reduce, or eliminate the conflict of interest.
+If a Conflict of Interest exists and is not waivable, Office of Research Compliance, in consultation with the Responsible Vice President, or the President under § 550, the employee, and any others deemed helpful in assessing the situation, will develop a written conflict management plan to manage, reduce, or eliminate the conflict of interest.

 641. The conflict management plan may employ strategies including, but not limited to, the following: